-+ crime fiction, Detective novel, fiction, kidnapping, murder mystery, mystery, police drama, police procedural, psycopath, review, serial killer, writing
++ crime fiction, Detective novel, fiction, murder mystery, mystery, police drama, police procedural, psycopath, serial killer

 My Review

-Welcome to post number eleven on this fab #blogathon.
+Welcome to post number twelve – the penultimate book on this fab #blogathon.
 I have been reviewing one book per month.

 Many thanks to @Tr4cyF3nt0n for inviting me to be part of the #CompulsiveReaders #blogathon.